-(Jonah 3:10) When God saw what they did, how they turned from their evil way, God relented of the disaster that he had said he would do to them, and he did not do it.
+(Jonah 3:10) And God saw their works, that they turned from their evil way; and God repented of the evil, that he had said that he would do unto them; and he did it not.

 Similar to the case of others who have repented sincerely and returned to obedience, God acted according to His divine nature.
 He was compassionate and merciful and forgave the Ninevites.
 If the Ninevites had not quit doing evil, God would have justly destroyed them as He warned.
 Though Jonah may not have stated this to the Ninevites, he knew that if the people sincerely turned to the LORD that because of His compassion the LORD would not destroy his enemies and the enemies of Israel (and he wanted them destroyed).
 The repentance of the Ninevites should have served as a warning and good news to the Israelites (they could now become friends with the repentant Assyrians).
 But the Israelites continued in their idolatrous ways and refused to repent at the preaching of the prophets; therefore, God later used the Assyrians to destroy the Kingdom of Israel in 722 BC.
 All of these events should serve as a warning to all who choose to continue in their evil ways and refuse to repent and turn to our compassionate God.
 No wonder Jesus said that those who heard Him preach and refused to repent would come under greater condemnation.
 What about those today who have heard the gospel many times over and have refused to repent and come to Jesus that they might be saved?